RobJacobson/ws-dottie/docs/misc/E2E-TEST-SUITE-PRD.md

 This PRD outlines the design and implementation of a modern, configuration-driven e2e test suite that builds upon the existing test patterns while leveraging the `Endpoint` metadata structure returned by `defineEndpoint`.
 The approach eliminates code generation in favor of runtime test discovery and execution, maintaining the proven configuration-driven methodology while adapting to the refactored architecture.

-**Status**: Phase 1 Complete ✅ - Discovery engine and configuration generator implemented and tested with 3 APIs.
-All 22 tests passing with shared utilities architecture established.
+**Status**: Phase 3 Complete ✅ - Enhanced test generators, validation utilities, auto-generated configurations for all 16 APIs, and comprehensive data integrity validation implemented.
+Complete test suite with context-aware error messages, automatic categorization, performance testing aligned with cache strategies, and zodFetch vs native fetch data consistency validation.

 ## Background